Linking Dispersive-Medium Uncertainty to Clutter Analysis in Single-Snapshot FDA-MIMO-GPR: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} emergence of demands such as real-time monitoring of tunnel lining quality \cite{wu2025GPRImageryBasedRealTime}, tracking of subsurface hydrological fluid migration \cite{wen2024EnhancingImageAlignment}, and underground fingerprint matching for extraterrestrial bodies \cite{sheppard2025MarsLGPRMarsRover} indicates that subsurface sensing is evolving toward real-time monitoring of dynamic processes.
-As a representative non-destructive sensing modality, ground-penetrating radar (GPR) has developed into multiple configurations, including time-lapse GPR (TL-GPR) and Doppler GPR\cite{haruzi2020PotentialTimelapseGPR,johnson2007InsightsUseTimelapse,ruols20254DGPRImaging}.
-Combined with signal processing methods such as SVD and MUSIC\cite{yu2017DopplerRadarVital,yilmaz2025MusicGuidedSVD,liu2022VitalSignsFast,daluom2018TrackingMovingObject}, these systems support the detection and tracking of dynamic subsurface targets.
+\IEEEPARstart{T}{he} demand for subsurface sensing is shifting from static inspection to the real-time monitoring of dynamic processes, including tunnel-lining assessment \cite{wu2025GPRImageryBasedRealTime}, subsurface hydrological-fluid migration \cite{wen2024EnhancingImageAlignment}, and underground fingerprint matching for extraterrestrial exploration \cite{sheppard2025MarsLGPRMarsRover}.
+Ground-penetrating radar (GPR) is a promising platform for this shift because it is non-destructive and already supports dynamic sensing modes such as time-lapse GPR and Doppler GPR\cite{haruzi2020PotentialTimelapseGPR,johnson2007InsightsUseTimelapse,ruols20254DGPRImaging}.
+When coupled with signal-processing tools such as SVD and MUSIC\cite{yu2017DopplerRadarVital,yilmaz2025MusicGuidedSVD,liu2022VitalSignsFast,daluom2018TrackingMovingObject}, these systems can detect and track evolving subsurface targets.

-Compared with the single-channel scanning mode commonly used in conventional SFCW or FMCW systems, frequency diverse array (FDA) and multiple-input multiple-output (MIMO) techniques are better suited for the synchronous acquisition of range--angle information under \emph{single-snapshot or few-snapshot} conditions in dynamic monitoring scenarios.
-The FDA-MIMO architecture introduces an additional range degree of freedom within a single snapshot and, in principle, enables point focusing at specific subsurface locations\cite{wang2023FrequencyDiverseArray}, thereby improving signal-to-noise ratio and interference suppression capability.
-MIMO configurations based on Vivaldi antenna arrays have also been applied to subsurface scanning of extraterrestrial bodies\cite{liu2023DataPreProcessingSignal}, further demonstrating the potential of integrating FDA-MIMO with GPR.

-Compared with conventional FDA-MIMO airborne radar, the propagation environment encountered by FDA-MIMO-GPR is considerably more complex.
-Near-field propagation, dispersion, high attenuation, and uncertainty in medium parameters jointly increase the complexity of the space-frequency observation structure under single- or few-snapshot conditions.
-Therefore, characterizing the clutter statistics in this regime and understanding their implications for target--clutter separation are central to FDA-MIMO-GPR analysis.